SumoLogic/sumologic-netskope/README.md

       Format: epoch
       Timestamp locator:  `\"timestamp\": (.*),`

-3. Configuring the sumologic-netskope collector
+3. Method 1 - Configuring the sumologic-netskope collector
     Below instructions assume pip is already installed if not then, see the pip [docs](https://pip.pypa.io/en/stable/installing/) on how to download and install pip.